john-sharratt/oktree/README.md

 It must be any `Unsigned` type (`u8`, `u16`, `u32`, `u64`, `u128` or `usize`).

-Implement `Position` for the handled type, so that it can return it's spatial coordinates.
+Implement [`Position`](https://docs.rs/oktree/latest/oktree/trait.Position) or [`Volume`](https://docs.rs/oktree/latest/oktree/trait.Volume) for the handled type, so that it can return it's spatial coordinates.

 ```rust
 use bevy::math::{